The Honor Code of the Stony Brook University Renaissance School of Medicine

 c.
 The parties involved in the case will not be present at this preliminary meeting.

-Subsequent to the Preliminary Meeting, a hearing will commence.
-It is the responsibility of the Chairperson and the Advocates to guide the parties through the hearing process.
+Subsequent to the Preliminary Meeting, a Hearing will commence.
+It is the responsibility of the Chairperson to guide all involved parties through the hearing process.

-All persons involved in the hearing, including the parties themselves, Advocates and Committee members, are expected to maintain the confidentiality of the proceedings.
+All persons involved in the Hearing, including the parties themselves and Committee members, are expected to maintain the confidentiality of the proceedings.

 If no violation is found, the matter is dropped, and the relevant parties are so informed.
-If a violation is found, the hearing proceeds to the Evaluation phase.
+If a violation is found, the hearing proceeds to the Circumstances phase.

-When the parties and the Committee members believe that the necessary information has been shared, the parties will again be dismissed and the voting members of the Committee will determine the following by consensus:
+When the parties and the Committee members believe that the necessary information has been shared, the parties will again be dismissed and the voting members of the Committee will determine, through a minimum two-thirds majority of eligible voting members, the following: What are the appropriate resolutions in this cases?
+Each resolution should be voted on, followed by a vote on the list of resolutions in their entirety.

 d.
 Presentation of the Resolution